Edited by Brian Lucas, email@example.com

-The choice of sides seems to have been governed by the time of introduction of these different modes of transportation and their relative numbers, as well as by social and political influence.
+The choice of sides seems to have been determined by when different types of wagons were introduced in a location, and by which type of wagons were more common, as well as by social and political influence.
 Most often, left-hand riding was the initial standard.
 In areas where carts and postilion riders became dominant, right-hand driving was adopted.
 In areas where wagons driven from the vehicle became dominant, left-hand driving remained the norm.

 The next logical question, of course, is why different countries adopted different types of vehicles.
 Kincaid gives few clues to the answer, providing in some cases a chronology, but no broadly applicable theory.
 For example, the passenger coach (a wagon driven from a seat on the vehicle) appears to have originated in Hungary, so its earlier appearance there reinforced left-hand driving in much of central Europe.
 In France, on the other hand, cart-drivers and postilion riders dominated traffic so that the later introduction of wagons driven from the vehicle did not change the established pattern.